wadegamache/wadegamache/README.md

 <h2>My Story:</h2>

-- <b>With over 10 years of leadership and managerial experience, I am a passionate and detail-oriented professional transitioning from the Hospitality industry to IT and Cybersecurity.
-I am seeking a better work/life balance with a more traditional schedule.
-My existing skill set easily traverses industries, including operations management, process optimization, and problem-solving.
-I have supplemented this with industry-specific education, certifications and projects.
-These include the Google Cybersecurity Professionals Certificate, CompTIA Security+ Certification, and a Leveled Cybersecurity Masterclass Certificate.
-With my experience as an Executive Chef in NYC, I thrive in fast-paced, high-pressure environments and excel at quickly identifying and addressing challenges with creative solutions.
-My ability to learn and educate myself in the workplace is one of my strongest attributes.
-Above all, my love for technology, endless curiosity, and desire for continual growth make me a perfect fit for those interested in a driven professional with a proven track record for success. </b>
+<b>I am a dedicated and results-driven professional currently pursuing a Master’s degree in Cybersecurity and Information Assurance (expected graduation: May ‘25).
+My academic journey builds on my existing cybersecurity certifications, practical education, and a successful career as an NYC executive chef.
+My hospitality background provided me with valuable skills in operations management, process optimization, and problem-solving, which seamlessly complement my cybersecurity ambitions.

+Through my role as a Cyber Security Support Technician and educational experience, I have gained expertise in safeguarding digital infrastructures, risk management, incident response, penetration testing, and regulatory compliance.
+I have hands-on experience with industry-leading tools and platforms, including SIEM systems, Microsoft Azure, and cloud security solutions.
+Upon graduation, I will hold certifications such as CompTIA PenTest+, CompTIA CASP+, and CISM, alongside my existing credentials.

+With a passion for technology, an eagerness to learn, and a proven ability to adapt and excel, I am committed to ongoing professional development.
+I seek an opportunity to contribute to an organization that values a self-starter with a track record of success, a love for innovation, and a relentless drive to deliver impactful results.</b>

 <h2> 🤳 Connect with me:</h2>